How to change logged hours in Jira: edit, move, and delete worklogs

 A worklog in Jira lives on one issue, and that issue is the only place you can edit it.
 So correcting a week means remembering which issues you touched, opening each one, finding the right entry among several, and fixing them one by one.
 Three things go wrong every time:

 None of this is hard.
 It is just slow, and slow is the reason most people never correct anything and let the wrong numbers stand.
-Everything below is what we built to take those steps out.
+The rest of this post is the calendar view that takes those steps out.

 The part that surprises people: this is not limited to hours you logged through Planim Time.
-We pull every worklog on your issues where you are the author, no matter what wrote it.
-An hour you logged through Jira’s own dialog, through Tempo or Clockify, through a script against the REST API, or from your other laptop is on the calendar and is editable.
-The import runs a query for your worklogs by date and author (worklogAuthor = currentUser()), so “mine” means mine regardless of the tool that created it.
+We pull every Jira worklog where Jira identifies you as the author.
+An hour created through Jira’s own dialog, an author-preserving integration, a script against the REST API, or your other laptop appears on the calendar and is editable.
+The import runs by date and author (worklogAuthor = currentUser()).
+Tempo Cloud is a notable exception: its Jira-side worklogs are attributed to Timesheets by Tempo, so Jira JQL and the Jira REST API cannot identify the original person; edit those in Tempo or migrate them from a Tempo export.

 Hours logged by other people on the same issues are there too, but as read-only context.
 You see a teammate’s two hours sitting next to yours so the day reads correctly, and the app will not let you drag or delete them.
 Their time is theirs to fix.